dezarto/Hospital-Appointment-System/README.md

 [ENGLISH]

 ## Overview
-The **Hospital Reservation System (HRS)** is a comprehensive ASP.NET Core Web API designed to manage hospital-related operations, including appointments, doctor and patient data, hospital information, and administrative tasks.
-The system supports multiple user roles (Admin, Doctor, Patient) with role-based authorization and provides a robust backend for healthcare management.
+The **Hospital Reservation System (HRS)** is a web application developed with ASP.NET Core Web API and React to manage hospital operations.
+It supports appointment scheduling, doctor/patient information, and administrative tasks.
+It provides role-based authorization for administrators, doctors, and patients, offering a robust backend and a user-friendly interface for healthcare management.

 ## Features